ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ```
 *\*_All the other scripts can be seen in the [Script Directory](https://github.com/sebucci/sebucci.github.io/blob/master/script/)_*

-**Get latitude and longitude of schools from address:**
+#### 5.1.1.
+Get schools' coordinates from address:

-In order to get the latitude and longitude of schools knowing their addresses, we employed the following script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py)
+In order to get the latitude and longitude of schools knowing their addresses, we employed the following script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py).

+It uses the library [GeoPy](https://geopy.readthedocs.io/en/stable/), which is a client for several popular geocoding web services (under [MIT license](https://github.com/geopy/geopy/blob/master/LICENSE)).
+Using this library we were able to retrieve geographical coordinates of schools, but only for the province of Bologna, because it has a limiter in usage, so we decided to reduce the set of schools (sebucci is still a demo).

+We faced another problem here: according to our dataset we should have 430 schools, but we were able to retrieve only 298 of them.
+Their addresses are difficult to parse, because they are not well formed.

 ### 5.2 Handling the visualization (technical description)